 Preparation Tip: Create a blog with your child or buy a journal for them to encourage writing.

 It is essential that if you want your child to succeed, they should get familiar with the structure of the exam.
-There are some past Selective School tests you can find here.
-However, one thing to keep in mind is that the format of the questions will change in 2020.
+There is a sample test available in the new format here.
+Keep in mind that the past Selective School tests (prior to 2021) are in a different format.

 Some things that can be helpful include choosing a central study space or putting in a standing desk if you child likes to pace when learning.
 You can read more here.